ibm-cloud-docs/containers/cs_versions_object.md

 View information for updates to the {{site.data.keyword.cos_full_notm}} plug-in in your {{site.data.keyword.containerlong}} clusters.
 {: shortdesc}

+With version 2.0.9, there is a new version of the `ibmc` plug-in.
+Storage classes created with earlier chart versions are immutable and cannot be upgraded.
+To remove the storage classes from previous versions and install the latest storage classes in your cluster, uninstall and re-install the {{site.data.keyword.cos_full_notm}} plugin.
+For more information, see [Updating the {{site.data.keyword.cos_full_notm}}](/docs/containers?topic=containers-object_storage#update_cos_plugin).
+{: note}

 Refer to the following tables for a summary of changes for each version of the [Object Storage plug-in](/docs/containers?topic=containers-object_storage).

 | Object Storage plug-in version | Supported? | Kubernetes version support |